 4. Experiments and Results

-This section will show that the model is improved by adding the differential signal and will compare the estimation performance for each specific blood pressure range based on the PPG + VPG + APG model, which is the best performing model.
+This section will show that the model is improved by adding the differential signal and will compare the estimation performance for each specific blood pressure range based on the PPG + VPG + APG model, which shows the best performance..
 After the signal preprocessing, all data are combined and shuffled.
 The training and test datasets are divided into an 80/20 ratio to make as general a model as possible with limited data.

 4.1 Model comparison

 Through this work, we tried to prove that the differentiation of signals helps improve model performance when creating artificial intelligence models that estimate signals.
-To prove this, VPG signals were added to one dataset, and both VPG and APG signals were added to the other to the same dataset.
+To prove this, we used the dataset with the addition of VPG and both VPG and APG signals, respectively.